syncfusion-content/flutter-docs/Flutter/themes/themes.md

 **Import package**

-To use the theme widgets, import the following package in your Dart code.
+To use the theme widgets, import the following library in your Dart code.

 {% highlight dart %}